Why & How to Target a Competitor’s Audience on Facebook

 Use Ads Manager to Target Ads at Fans of Other Facebook Pages

-The last approach is the most straightforward way you’ll find of how to target fans of other pages on Facebook with ads.
-Once you have created your Ads, you can target them to fans of your competitor's pages using Ads Manager in the Meta Business Suite.
-Rather than targeting them directly, you do this by creating audience segments from the aggregated audience data collected from your competitor's Pages.
+The last approach is the most straightforward way to target fans of other pages on Facebook with ads.
+Once you’ve created your ads, you can target them to fans of your competitor’s pages using Ads Manager in the Meta Business Suite.
+Rather than targeting them directly, you do this by creating audience segments from the aggregated audience data collected from your competitor’s Pages.

 Go to the Ad Set Page in your Ads Manager.
 Look for Detailed Targeting in the Audience section.

-For most competitors, you will have to try browsing or searching different keywords in the Detailed Targeting window.
-Use those you've discovered through your research that best define your competitor and their products and audience.
+For most competitors, you’ll have to try browsing or searching different keywords in the Detailed Targeting window.
+Use those you’ve discovered through your research that best define your competitor and their products and audience.

 This search will be broader and potentially less accurate, but with Facebook's privacy policies, this may be the best you can hope for.